 The Himalayan is a brachycephalic breed, which means they have a short, flat face which can lead to health problems such as excessive tearing of the eyes, dental issues, eye ulcers and breathing difficulties.
 There is a higher incidence of the following diseases in Persian, Himalayan and related cat breeds.

 - Polycystic kidney disease: A slowly progressive disease, which causes multiple fluid-filled cysts in the kidneys.

-- Epiphora – Tears which run onto the face.
+- Epiphora: Tears that run onto the face.

 - Malocclusion of the jaw.